kursatabayli/SecureVault/README.md

 The project consists of independent components, each responsible for a specific function:

 * **MAUI Blazor Client:** The cross-platform application that the user interacts with, running on Windows and Android.
 All cryptographic operations happen here.
-* **Ocelot API Gateway:** A central gateway that receives requests from the outside world, performs authentication and authorization checks, and routes requests to the appropriate microservice.
+* **YARP API Gateway:** A central gateway that receives requests from the outside world, performs authentication and authorization checks, and routes requests to the appropriate microservice.
 * **Identity Service:** Responsible for user registration, authentication, session management, and general user data.
 It uses PostgreSQL as its database.
 * **Vault Service:** Responsible for storing the user's encrypted vault data (passwords, 2FA codes, etc.).
 It uses MongoDB as its database.
-* **Interaction Service:** Manages real-time communication between devices (with SignalR) and asynchronous events (via RabbitMQ).
+* **Interaction Service:** Manages real-time communication between devices (with SignalR).
 QR code login and instant data synchronization are handled by this service.

 ## Cryptographic Flows
 The security model is designed to ensure that only the user can access their own data.